lemire/SIMDxorshift/README.md

 ## Prerequisite

 You should have a recent Intel processor (Haswell or better).
-If you bought you PC before everyone on Earth had a smartphone, it is probably too old a PC.
+If you bought your PC before everyone on Earth had a smartphone, it is probably too old a PC.
 Please upgrade.

 Your compiler supports C99, right?
+C99 stands for 1999.
+That was almost 20 years ago.

 ## Code sample